Identifying the Causes of Nasal Allergies and Sinusitis

 Data published by The Journal of Allergy and Clinical Immunology suggests that 12.5% of the U.S. population is affected by chronic sinusitis.
 Along with other types of sinusitis, the prevalence of this condition contributes to frequent sick days and sub-par health.
 However, in reality, many recurring sinus infections are manageable with a reliable diagnosis and treatment plan.

 Our allergy doctors are committed to helping Georgia patients overcome nasal allergies and sinus infections with personalized care.
-By identifying and treating the causes of sinusitis, people of all ages can get a personalized solution that offers long-lasting relief from this persistent health concern.
+By identifying and treating the causes of sinusitis, people of all ages can get a solution that offers long-lasting relief from this persistent health concern.

-What is Sinusitis?
+What Is Sinusitis?

 Sinusitis is also known as a sinus infection, which is also usually followed by a cold that can cause pain and pressure in the head and face areas.